ThinkDataEd/curriculum/docs/unit1/lesson17.md

     <div align="right"><iframe src="https://docs.google.com/viewerng/viewer?url=https://curriculum.thinkdataed.org/IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L17_B.pdf&embedded=true" style=" width:420px;height:400px;" frameborder="0"></iframe><br>[LMR_U1_L17_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L17_B.pdf)</div>

-25. Each student team will work together and decide which visualization(s) and numerical summaries can be used to answer each statistical investigative question.
-They will then answer each statistical investigative question, citing a numerical summary as evidence.
+25. Each student team will work together and decide which visualization(s) and numerical summaries can be used to answer each statistical question.
+They will then answer each statistical question, citing a numerical summary as evidence.

     **<u>Note:</u>** Student teams may tape or glue visuals and numerical summaries onto [LMR_U1_L17_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L17_B.pdf), or they can simply write the plot letter and table number in the appropriate box.
-The blank column is for student teams to write a statistical investigative question than can be answered with a visual and a numerical summary that was not used.
+The blank column is for student teams to write a statistical question than can be answered with a visual and a numerical summary that was not used.

 26. After student teams have been allotted ample time to complete [LMR_U1_L17_B](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_6.0/IDS_LMR_Unit 1_v_6.0/LMR_U1_L17_B.pdf), lead a class discussion to go over the answers.
 It is extremely important to have students justify their answers by referring to their visuals and tables.
-For example, the statistical investigative question “How many students neither own a cat or play an instrument?” can be answered with Plot E, Plot G, Plot I, Plot K, and with Tables 1 and 7.
+For example, the statistical question “How many students neither own a cat or play an instrument?” can be answered with Plot E, Plot G, Plot I, Plot K, and with Tables 1 and 7.

 27. Ask students to refer back to the two-way frequency tables they created earlier.
 Have each team